-At June 30, 2023, we had \$10 million of principal outstanding under the Outstanding First Closing Note, which is subject to interest rate fluctuations.
+At September 30, 2023, we had \$10 million of principal outstanding under the Outstanding First Closing Note, which is subject to interest rate fluctuations.
 Prior to July 1, 2023, the Outstanding First Closing Note bore interest at a rate equal to the sum of (i) the greater of (a) the three (3)-month LIBOR and (b) two percent (2%), plus (ii) a margin of 2% on the outstanding balance of the Outstanding First Closing Note.
-At June 30, 2023, the three-month LIBOR was greater than the 2% floor as a result of rising interest rates, and the rate paid on the Outstanding First Closing Note was 7.5%.
-Effective July 1, 2023, the reference to LIBOR was replaced by an interest rate benchmark based on the SOFR.
-If interest rates continue to increase, a one-percent to two-percent increase would result in additional annual interest expense of \$0.5 million to \$0.6 million above the floor, respectively.
+Effective July 1, 2023, the reference to LIBOR was replaced by an interest rate benchmark based on SOFR.
+At September 30, 2023, the three-month SOFR was greater than the 2% floor as a result of rising interest rates, and the rate paid on the Outstanding First Closing Note was 7.25%.
+If interest rates continue to increase, a one-percent to two-percent increase would result in additional annual interest expense of \$0.4 million to \$0.5 million above the floor, respectively.
 Information with respect to the Outstanding First Closing Note may be found in Note 6 to the Condensed Consolidated Financial Statements included above in Part 1, Item 1 in this Quarterly Report.